Essay Plans: A teacher's guide

 · Provides the desired precision and direction to an essay.
 While preparing an essay plan, you can edit or add any details into your essay, so that your plan and the essay are created side by side.

-· Allows one to write strategically, and to come up with some of the key points before finalizing the order.
+· Allows one to write strategically, and to come up with some of the key points before finalising the order.
 Fixing issues with the overall structure will resolve more than 80% of the issues in an essay.

-Organizing your thoughts and ideas into a plan provides help with creating a coherent argument and keeps the writer's main focus on the process of essay writing.
+Organising your thoughts and ideas into a plan provides help with creating a coherent argument and keeps the writer's main focus on the process of essay writing.
 However, it is always a good idea to share your ideas or seek others' help to increase the effectiveness of your essay planning process.
 To create an effective essay plan, it is better to seek help from your course tutor (lecturer or teacher), peers (your fellow students) and the marker of your work.
 Their constructive responses will make your work much easier and you will be able to develop your essay plan more effectively and more quickly.

 It is commonly believed that writing an essay becomes easier as we progress through our education and as our confidence increases.
 A students academic writing style will develop over time.
 Different subject areas require different approaches.
 These basic styles of essays include: